 To view the configuration of a running Tensorboard instance, use

 Determined also supports using TensorBoard to analyze specific trials from one or more experiments.
 This can be useful if an experiment has many trials but you would like to only compare a small number of them.
 This capability can also be used to compare trials from different experiments.

 To launch TensorBoard to analyze specific trials, use

 In this section, we summarize how Determined captures data from TensorFlow models.
 For a more in depth discussion of how TensorBoard visualizes data see the TensorBoard documentation.

-TensorBoard visualizes data captured during a TensorFlow run.
+TensorBoard visualizes data captured during model training and validation.
 Data is captured in tfevent files by writing TensorFlow summary operations to disk via a tf.summary.FileWriter.
 We provide support in each deep learning framework to write and upload metrics as tfevent files.
 See below for details on how to configure Determined with TensorBoard for your desired framework.